-By 20 March this year, schools and nurseries in the UK had closed.
+By 20 March 2020, schools and nurseries in the UK had closed.
 Since then, a number of experts have voiced their fears for children already known to be vulnerable, as they became less visible.

 At-risk children and young people falling through the gaps

 The Government had hoped to keep known at-risk children in emergency schools, but attendance has remained low.
 Local authorities have also reported dramatic falls in the number of children being referred to social services over child protection concerns.
 As the Children’s Commissioner, Anne Longfield, discussed, there’s a danger of teenagers in England falling through the gaps in our education and social care systems.
 While her report said that the DfE, schools, local authorities and police forces need to work together to identify, track, support and ultimately re-engage these children, we understand that local authorities are already overstretched.

 Social workers seem to be bracing for a surge in referrals of vulnerable children when schools re-open again, as young people haven’t been seen by professionals such as teachers, who’d normally raise safeguarding concerns.
 Therefore many local authorities have warned that they’ll struggle to cope with the expected spike in demand without additional support from central government.